AWD vs. 4WD for Off Roading

 If your intent is serious off-roading, there’s no substitute for 4WD.
 As mentioned, AWD was designed for on-road use in inclement weather conditions and mild off-roading such as gravel roads.
 Also worth considering, towing an AWD vehicle can be a challenge because all four wheels are connected, whereas a 4WD can be shifted in 2WD and towed safety in more configurations.
 Unlike AWD, 4WD vehicles are built to withstand the relentless punishment of serious off-roading.

-Is AWD or 4WD Better for Off-Roading?
+AWD vs. 4WD: Which Is Better for Off-Roading?

 Although AWD vehicles can tackle mild off-highway conditions, 4WD is the better choice for serious off-road adventures.
 As the AWD vehicle segment continues to expand and as technology continues to improve, this may someday change.
 But for now, 4WD is the best off-road vehicle to tackle the extreme conditions one experiences when off-roading.